Permissionless-Software-Foundation/bch-js-examples/applications/collaborate/coinjoin/README.md

 - [create-wallets](./create-wallets) will create three wallets.
 One for the Alice, Bob, and Sam.
 Run with `npm start`.
 Follow the on-screen instructions after running the script.
 - [check-balances](./check-balances) can be used to ensure the wallets have the appropriate amount of sats, as per the instructions produced by create-wallets.js.
 Run with `npm start`.
-- [step1](./combine) will check to ensure the wallets are funded correctly.
+- [step1](./combine/step1-combine-inputs.js) will check to ensure the wallets are funded correctly.
 If they are, it will generate a JSON file with the UTXO input data from each wallet.
+It will generate the `combined_inputs.json` file as output.
 Run with `npm run step1`.
-- [step2](./combine) will accept the offer.
-This simulates the Buyer opening the signal file and creating a partially signed transaction, attaching their own BCH UTXO to pay for the token.
-It will generate another JSON file containing the partially signed transaction.
+- [step2](./combine/step2-unsigned-tx.js) will read the `combined_inputs.json` file and generate a complete but unsigned CoinJoin transaction.
+It will encode the transaction as a hexadecimal string and write it out to the `unsigned_tx.json` file.
 Run with `npm run step2`.
-- [step3](./combine) simulates the Seller accepting the partially-signed transaction from the Buyer.
-They would inspect the transaction, sign their input if they accept it, and broadcast the transaction to the network.
+- [step3](./combine/step3-sign-own-tx.js) simulates Alice, Bob, and Sam each signing their own inputs in their own copy of the transaction.
+This step generates the `signed_tx_0.json`, `signed_tx_2.json`, `signed_tx_3.json` files as output.
 Run with `npm run step3`.
+- [step4](./combine/step4-combine-all.js) combines the three partially signed copies of the transaction into a single, fully-signed transaction.
+It then broadcasts the transaction to the BCH network.
+This step could be done by a central server, or by any one of the players.
+Run with `npm run step4`.

-To recover the funds in the example wallets, you can use tools in the [slp examples](../../slp), like the `send-token` or `burn-all` examples.
+To recover the funds in the example wallets, you can use the [send all BCH](../../wallet/send-all) example, to send the BCH in them back to your own wallet.